2ndsleep/2ndsleep.github.io/_drafts/basics/azure_intro/explainers/2023-09-20-landing-zones.md

 Here's my personal beef with the Microsoft landing zone accelerators.
 They make a lot of the rest of this blog pointless.
 If you create a landing zone and never need to come back to this blog, great!
 The point of this blog is to show how to use Azure for specific solutions, so you should deploy a landing zone if that makes sense for your organization.

 But!
 I think Microsoft's enterprise-scale landing zone is a very sensible way to construct your cloud environment so I'm going to borrow heavily from the enterprise.
-If you follow along, we're going to do the same thing bit-by-bit (byte-by-byte?) that the landing zone accelerator in minutes, and I'll refer to the enterprise-scale landing zone accelerator source code where possible.
+If you follow along, we're going to do the same thing bit-by-bit (byte-by-byte?) that the landing zone accelerator does in minutes, and I'll refer to the enterprise-scale landing zone accelerator source code where possible.

 Landing zones don't have to deployed with the Azure landing accelerator.
 They can be created manually.
 In fact, that's what we'll be doing slowly throughout this blog.